Choya5011/Poobar/README.md

 Memory usage spikes when playing tracks with high res (example: 3k) album art.
 This has been partially optimized by removing redundant panels in a previous update.

 **Customizing:**
 * Right click panels to see the context menu options for that panel.
 If panel has searchbar or scrollbar preferably right click there to get correct menu.
-* Tabs support vertical & horizontal orientation.

 **Stats tracking:**
 * Playcount toggle in PL view: foo_playcount or lastfm_playcount.
 Both components store their own local DB.